ozuit/generators-web-project/README.md

 ```
 $ gulp serve
 ```
-- To build project as production use:
+- To build project as production use `gulp` command.
+An dist directory will be created, it contain all js, css, html and images file.
 ```
 $ gulp
 ```
-- To minify css, js, images use:
+- To minify css, js, images use `gulp compress` command. your products will be optimized includes images, css, js file than the original.
 ```
 $ gulp compress
 ```